-Difficulties as a consequence of transitions occur for a variety of reasons, the most common being conflicting demands across multiple services, specialties, and treatment settings, the distance between training sites, travel time, parking delays, and multiple work shifts.
+Educational Program How can programs minimize rotational transitions?
+Difficulties as a consequence of transitions occur for a variety of reasons, the most common being conflicting demands across multiple services, specialties, and treatment [Program Requirement: IV.C.1.b)] settings, the distance between training sites, travel time, parking delays, and multiple work shifts.
 The Review Committee encourages programs to be innovative in balancing the inherent conflicts created by these circumstances.
 Some methods for doing this may include scheduling rotations at a specific location in blocks to minimize commuting, scheduling hospital-based and more distant site rotations to occur separately from the outpatient clinic (particularly the continuity clinic) to minimize disruption of the clinic schedule, and limiting the number of work shifts.